 |Mozart||Piano Concerto No. 27 in B flat, K595|

-The end of 2021 also marks the end of London Unwrapped, Kings Place’s year-long series celebrating the sounds of the city.
+The programme also marks the end of London Unwrapped, the thirteenth edition of Kings Place’s twice-award-winning year-long series, celebrating the sounds of the city.
 Water Music was composed in 1717 by London’s finest imported composer, George Frideric Handel, at the request of King George I. Performed from barges, it accompanied King George’s excursion up the River Thames from Whitehall Palace to Chelsea; Handel’s floating orchestra reportedly performed Water Music continuously from early evening until after midnight.
-Firmly rooted to the Hall One stage, Aurora Orchestra will see in the New Year with a complete performance of this celebratory masterpiece.
+Firmly rooted to the Hall One stage, Aurora Orchestra will deliver a complete performance of this masterpiece.

 Premium £69.50 tickets includes invitation to our exclusive interval reception on Level –1 with complimentary drinks.